 Support your local beekeeper

-Since nearly one-third of the food we eat relies on bees for pollination, it is important we support our local beekeepers.
+Since nearly one-third of the food we eat relies on bees for pollination, it is important we support our local beekeepers and their colonies.
 They are at the forefront in the movement to save the bees and invest much of their time and resources into bee conservation.

 Wherever possible ‘Bee’ sure to buy honey from trusted local beekeepers, who sell raw honey.
 You can track down your local beekeeper at your local farmer’s market or contact the British Beekeeping Association in the UK or the American Beekeeping Federation for the U.S.